Castlemaine Farmers Market is accredited with the Victorian Farmers Market Association (VFMA).

 The Castlemaine Farmers Market has been supporting local farmers and providing fresh, local food to our community since 2005.

-The Sunday monthly market is held on the first Sunday of every month except January, from 9 am to 1 pm, in the carpark next to Victory Park off Forest Street, Castlemaine.
+The Sunday monthly market is held on the first Sunday of every month except January, from 9 am to 1 pm, on the Western Oval, Forest Street, Castlemaine.

-The CFM Weekly market is held every Wednesday from 3.30 to 6.30 in Frederick Street, (off Mostyn Street) between the RSL and the Historic Market Building.
+The CFM Weekly market is held in the same place every Wednesday from 3.30 to 6.30 pm.

 The market is run by a volunteer committee made up of stallholders and community members.